fmata19/google-homepage/README.md

 From The Odin Project's curriculum

-Project 1: Use HTML/CSS to Reconstruct the Googhe Homapage
+Project 1: Use HTML/CSS to Reconstruct the Googhe Homepage

 For this project I was taked to recreate the Google  homepage.
 The actual functionality wasn't needed (ie the search box didn't need to work), but the overall look had to be the same.